 - a.
 Goal(s), Objective(s), and Geographic Area.
 Identify on a map and describe in the narrative the specific geographic area that will be examined. - 1.
 Identify the specific management objective(s) of the project, including: The management goals that are currently not being achieved; how the characterization products from this cooperative agreement will significantly address that deficiency; and the benefits that will result to the cooperators, partners, public, and resource management community. - b.
 Background.
 Provide sufficient background information for reviewers to independently assess the local significance and regional importance of the management objectives that will be addressed by the characterization.
 Summarize the status of any ongoing efforts by the cooperator and partners to address these objectives. - c.
 Audience.
-Identify potential users of the characterization, how those users will incorporate the characterization in their management of natural resources, and identify any training that will be needed for users to make full use of the characterization. - d.
+Identify potential users of the characterization, describe how they will use the characterization in their management of natural resources, and identify any training that will be needed for users to make full use of the characterization. - d.
 Proposed Work Plan.
-Provide a general methodology that: - 2.
-Outlines the expected narrative of the characterization CD-ROM or Web site; identifies geospatial data needs, existing sources, and plan for acquiring or compiling data; and describes the decision-support tool, anticipated output, and uses for the intended audience; Divides the project according to a timeline into discrete steps; identifies critical decision points; discusses any obstacles to completing the project that may require special planning; Identifies a plan for disseminating the products and training coastal managers in their use; Explicitly outlines the respective roles of the cooperator, partners, and the Center.
+Provide a general methodology that: outlines the expected narrative of the characterization CD-ROM or Web site; identifies geospatial data needs, existing sources, and plan for acquiring or compiling data; and describes the decision-support tool, anticipated output, and uses for the intended audience; divides the project according to a timeline into discrete steps; identifies critical decision points; discusses any obstacles to completing the project that may require special planning; identifies a plan for disseminating the products and training coastal managers in their use; explicitly outlines the respective roles of the cooperator, partners, and the Center.
 One of the initial activities after the cooperative agreement is awarded will be for the Center and the cooperator to prepare a detailed work plan that explains how the resources of all parties will be leveraged to produce the characterization.
 The work plan that is required for the proposal is less detailed but should demonstrate that the cooperator and partners have sufficient local knowledge of the management problems to lead an innovative effort directed toward developing appropriate solutions.
 The outline for the narrative portions of the characterization should list the major topics (e.g., physical environment, economic trends) and immediate subordinate themes (e.g., geology, industry profile).
-The outline also should show how the proposed decision support tool will be integrated with the other information in the characterization.
-The outline also should clearly allow reviewers to ascertain the balance between physical, ecological, socioeconomic, and geospatial components of the characterization, and provide a quality control plan that includes a plan for reviewing the content of the characterization.
+The outline also should clearly allow reviewers to ascertain the balance between ecological, human dimensions, and geospatial components of the characterization, and provide a quality control plan that includes a plan for reviewing the content of the characterization.